Skip to main content

 2 mentions Positive Neutral Negative

-The graphics are generally considered adequate, effectively creating an immersive outdoor atmosphere, particularly in snowy environments.
-Some users noted a 'blurry' effect that resembles the experience of wearing snow goggles, which adds to the ambiance but may initially confuse players.
+The graphics are generally considered adequate, effectively creating an immersive outdoor atmosphere.
+While some users noted a 'blurry' effect in snowy environments, this was interpreted as a stylistic choice to mimic the experience of wearing snow goggles.

 • “The graphics are adequate and do a good job of setting the mood and ambiance of being outdoors, especially when navigating through the initial corridors.”

-• “When outside in the snow, the graphics seemed 'blurry' at first, but then I realized the effect was similar to wearing snow goggles with droplets running down them, even though I had no impression that I was wearing goggles.”
+• “When outside in the snow, the graphics initially seemed 'blurry', but then I realized the effect was similar to wearing snow goggles with droplets running down them, enhancing the immersive experience.”

 • stability